mmoelli/sphere-deleter/README.md

-# SPHERE.IO Deleter
+# commercetools Deleter

 [![Build Status](https://secure.travis-ci.org/mmoelli/sphere-deleter.png?branch=master)](http://travis-ci.org/mmoelli/sphere-deleter)

-With this component you can easily delete a bulk of resources on the [SPHERE.IO](https://admin.sphere.io) platform.
+With this component you can easily delete a bulk of resources on the [commercetools](https://admin.sphere.io) platform.

 ## Getting Started
 Install the module with: `npm install sphere-deleter`